sefnyn/python_study_group/cheatsheets/gitcommand.md

 ## Update your local repo with latest changes on GitHub
   git pull

-  Computer might say:
+  Computer will say:
     Already up to date.

+  Or it will try to update your local repo.

 ## Create new file in local repo:
   cd python_study_group
+  git pull
   touch example.txt :memo: **Note:** This command creates a file on Linux but do whatever works on your OS
   git status

-  Computer says:
+  Computer will say:
     On branch main
     Your branch is up to date with 'origin/main'.